StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Then make one minimal semantic change to the payload transformation so that the same three-template surface pattern remains, but the claimed complete-source return no longer follows.

-We are not thereby proving that the modified system has no shortcut.

-We are only breaking one specific shortcut witness.
+We are not thereby proving that the modified system has no shortcut, we are only breaking one specific shortcut witness.

 That distinction is enough to make an interesting behavioural test.